njordulv/stopwatch/README.md

 ## Acknowledgments

+This application draws design inspiration from the stopwatch functionality found on Apple devices.
+While the core concept and layout are similar, the colors, fonts, and element sizes have been customized to provide a unique experience.
-Thanks to the creators of React, Vite, and Framer Motion for their amazing tools and libraries.
+Thanks to the creators of React, Vite, Zustand and Framer Motion for their amazing tools and libraries.